Luminiferous aether

-The history of light and aether
+History of light and aether

 Particles vs. waves

 In the 17th century, Robert Boyle was a proponent of an aether hypothesis.
 According to Boyle, the aether consists of subtle particles, one sort of which explains the absence of vacuum and the mechanical interactions between bodies, and the other sort of which explains phenomena such as magnetism (and possibly gravity) that are, otherwise, inexplicable on the basis of purely mechanical interactions of macroscopic bodies, "though in the ether of the ancients there was nothing taken notice of but a diffused and very subtle substance; yet we are at present content to allow that there is always in the air a swarm of streams moving in a determinate course between the north pole and the south".

 Christiaan Huygens's Treatise on Light (1690) hypothesized that light is a wave propagating through an aether.
 He and Isaac Newton could only envision light waves as being longitudinal, propagating like sound and other mechanical waves in fluids.
 However, longitudinal waves necessarily have only one form for a given propagation direction, rather than two polarizations like a transverse wave.
 Thus, longitudinal waves can not explain birefringence, in which two polarizations of light are refracted differently by a crystal.
 In addition, Newton rejected light as waves in a medium because such a medium would have to extend everywhere in space, and would thereby "disturb and retard the Motions of those great Bodies" (the planets and comets) and thus "as it [light's medium] is of no use, and hinders the Operation of Nature, and makes her languish, so there is no evidence for its Existence, and therefore it ought to be rejected".